Skip to main content

 Christmas season dishes

 In Norway, one-third of the population eats “pinnekjøtt” for Christmas dinner, making the dish second most popular after the pork belly used by 60% of the population.
 The pork belly is slowly cooked in the oven with skin and served with crackling accompanied by potatoes, pork patties, the sausage medister as well as red cabbage and sour cabbage.
 Pinnekjøtt originates from earlier days of farming where salted and dried meat was an important part of the diet.
 It was typical mostly in areas with a large sheep stock, such as here in the western part of Norway.
-Lutefisk is another dish typical of the holiday season, made from air-dried whitefish, dried and salted cod, pickled in lye.
+Lutefisk is another dish typical of the holiday season, made from air-dried whitefish, dried and salted cod, and pickled in lye.
 Lutefisk is traditionally served with boiled potatoes, mashed green peas, melted butter and small pieces of fried bacon.

 Traditional Christmas food - pork belly and "pinnekjøtt".
 Served from November every year in most restaurants. |© Lura Turistheim